 Operating without an approved motorcycle helmet increases your chances of a severe head injury or death in the event of an accident.
 Operating without eye protection can result in an accident and increases your chances of a severe injury in the event of an accident.
 Operating without protective clothing increases your chances of severe injury in the event of an accident.

 Always wear an approved motorcycle helmet that fits properly.

 You should also wear:

+- eye protection (goggles or face shield)

 - gloves

 - boots

 - long-sleeved shirt or jacket

 - long pants